 - Without a problem the Tt_status code returned is TT_OK. - With a problem the Tt_status code returned is TT_ERR_SESSION.
 This status code informs you that the sessid you passed was not valid.

 Retrieving ToolTalk Error Status

-You can use the ToolTalk error handling functions shown in the following table to retrieve error values.
+You can use the ToolTalk error handling functions shown in Table 14-1 to retrieve error values.